The Procrustean Bed of Time Series: The Optimization Bias in Point-wise Loss Functions: Experimental Settings

 \subsection{Synthetic Dataset Generation Mathematical Mechanism}

-To empirically validate our theoretical findings, particularly the Paradigm Paradox (Theorem~\ref{thm:paradigm_paradox}), we require a process with controllable deterministic and non-deterministic structural components.
-We therefore construct a synthetic hybrid process $x_t$ by combining a strong, multi-frequency deterministic signal $v_t$ (a sum of sinusoids) with a non-deterministic stochastic process $z_t$ (an $AR(p)$ model):
+To empirically validate our theoretical findings, particularly the Paradigm Paradox (Theorem~\ref{thm:paradigm_paradox}), we require a process with controllable deterministic and stochastic structural components.
+We therefore construct a synthetic hybrid process $x_t$ by combining a strong, multi-frequency deterministic signal $v_t$ (a sum of sinusoids) with a stochastic autoregressive process $z_t$ (an $AR(p)$ model):

 where $v_t$ represents the deterministic component with $K$ harmonics, and $z_t$ is the $AR(p)$ stochastic component driven by innovation noise $\epsilon_t$. $A_i$, $k_i$, and $\varphi_i$ are the amplitude, frequency, and phase of the $i$-th harmonic, respectively.